rushitest4559/3TierProjectDeploy/README.md

 - **Amazon IAM:** Managed access and permissions for AWS resources.
 - **Custom AMI:** Built and used a custom Amazon Machine Image with all required backend code and dependencies, eliminating the need for a NAT Gateway.

-## Optimizations
+## Cost Optimizations

-- **Frontend Optimization:** Used S3 and CloudFront to host and deliver static assets, reducing costs and improving performance.
+- **Frontend Hosting:** For further cost optimization and performance, the frontend can be hosted using Amazon S3 and delivered via CloudFront CDN.
+This approach eliminates server maintenance and reduces costs compared to EC2-based hosting.
 - **Backend Optimization:** Removed the NAT Gateway to save costs and enhance security.
 Instead, I created a custom AMI/template with all necessary packages and code, allowing backend instances to launch without internet access.
 - **Monitoring & Alerts:** Integrated CloudWatch to monitor resource utilization and application health.
 Set up alarms to send email notifications for events such as high CPU usage or instance failures, ensuring proactive management.